-One of Canada’s most well-respected A&R leaders, Fraser Hill, begins a new chapter in his life after 21 years at Universal Music Canada and EMI Music Canada with a new start-up: frazietrain productions, Inc. It’s an independent music consulting company specializing in Artist and Repertoire Consulting and Artist Development across all genres, for artists signed and unsigned.
+One of Canada’s most revered A&Rs, Fraser Hill, began a new chapter in his life after 21 years at Universal Music Canada and EMI Music Canada.
+His new company is frazietrain productions, inc. It’s an independent music consulting company specializing in Artist and Repertoire Consulting and Artist Development across all genres, for artists signed and unsigned.

-Currently, through his new company, frazietrain productions, inc., Fraser is the consulting A&R on Utopia, Serena Ryder’s platinum-selling Harmony that yielded the triple platinum “Stompa”, and A&R for 2017 Juno-Nominated singer/songwriter Donovan Woods.
-Fraser is also the Talent Acquisition leader for a new, upcoming 2017 Canadian television music show called The Launch.
+Through frazietrain productions, inc., Fraser was the consulting A&R on Serena Ryder’s Utopia, Serena Ryder’s platinum-selling Harmony that yielded the triple platinum “Stompa”, and A&R for 2017 and 2019 Juno-Nominated singer/songwriter Donovan Woods.
+Fraser is also the Casting Director for the Canadian television music series called The Launch.

-In her first week out, Serena Ryder’s latest release, Electric Love, debuts at #1 on the Canadian Music Charts.
-This album was A&R’d by Fraser Hill.
+Serena Ryder’s latest release, Electric Love EP, debuted at #1 on the Canadian Music Charts and that was also A&R’d by Fraser.

-In the past five years, Fraser has enjoyed significant success with Juno-winners: Serena Ryder, Dear Rouge (Juno Award winners for Best Breakthrough Group), Shawn Hook, July Talk as well as the CCMA-nominated artist Wes Mack as well as Nikki Yanofsky and her Gold release, Little Secret.
+In the past seven years, Fraser has enjoyed significant success with Juno-winners: Serena Ryder, Dear Rouge (Juno Award winners for Best Breakthrough Group), Shawn Hook, July Talk, CCMA-nominated artist Wes Mack as well as Nikki Yanofsky and her Gold release, Little Secret.

-Fraser oversaw every step of one of the most successful and significant albums in the past five years, Serena Ryder’s triple Platinum-selling Harmony yielding the triple-Platinum selling single “Stompa” and the Platinum single “What I Wouldn’t Do”.
+Fraser oversaw every step of one of the most successful albums, Serena Ryder’s triple Platinum-selling Harmony yielding the triple-Platinum selling single “Stompa” (with nearly 9.5 million streams) and the Platinum single “What I Wouldn’t Do” (over 4 million stream).
 Both singles enjoyed multi-format radio charting success: an unheralded achievement.
-Additionally, Fraser recently oversaw the release of her Gold single, “Got Your Number”.
+Additionally, Fraser recently oversaw the release of her Gold single, “Got Your Number” (over 4 million streams).
 He also delivered Shawn Hook’s Platinum single “Sound of Your Heart”.

 Fraser A&R’d recordings by Nikki Yanofsky, Alan Doyle, and Boots and Hearts’ winner James Barker Band with their debut single, “Lawn Chair Lazy”.
 This release has become the highest charting Debut Country single ever by a Canadian Artist, after which James Barker Band signed with Universal Music Canada.